Ankityadav494/AccidentSeverityprediction/README.md

 - **Robust preprocessing**: Handles various input scenarios

 ## 🎯 **Example Usage**

+### **Using the Streamlit App:**
+1. Fill in the scenario details using the form
+2. Choose your preferred model (Random Forest recommended)
+3. Click "Predict Severity" to get results
+4. View confidence scores and feature importance
+5. Use sample scenarios for quick testing

 ### **Low Risk Scenario:**
 - Country: USA, Year: 2024, Month: June